 Regular events: You are also welcome to visit us and to join us for our regular events (the following events are all at the house, unless we state otherwise):

-First and third Tuesday of the month at 12.30 PM: One-hour prayer vigil in solidarity with migrants and refugees who make their way to Europe across the Mediterranean Sea.
-As part of the liturgy, we read the names and stories of people who have died attempting this dangerous crossing and call on our government to support search and rescue missions.
-The first Tuesday in front of the Foreign Office and the third Tuesday in front of the Home Office.
+Third Wednesday of the month at 12.30 PM: One-hour prayer vigil in solidarity with migrants and refugees who make their way to Europe across the Mediterranean Sea.
+As part of the liturgy, we read the names and stories of people who have died attempting this dangerous crossing and as a result of the government's hostile environment policy.
+Takes place in front of the Home Office on Marsham Street, London.

-Second and fourth Thursday of the month at 7 PM: Bible Sharing with lectio divina.
+Second Thursday of the month at 6 PM: Bible Sharing with lectio divina.